 Since it's not your property (and if you damage the terrazzo it will cost you 'a lot' of money to repair or replace) why don't you simply put down large area rugs that you can take with you when you move?
 You can also find really inexpensive carpet remnants cut to fit and have the edges bound.

 The terrazzo is in bad shape.
 House was empty for 10 years with carpet over it, huge stains everywhere that can not be removed, floor always looks dirty.
-Think we are going to go with laminate to cover, no adhesive and can be inexpensive.
-Thanks for the advice.

 How do you clean terrazzo flooring after removing vinyl tile?